xalxnder/tic_tac_toe/README.md

 # Tic-Tac-Toe
-A command line version of tic-tac-toe, written in Python.
+In my learning python journey, I thought it would be a fun challenge to create a command line version of Tic Tac Toe.
+Will anybody ever play this?
+Probably not :).

 ### To-Do